Mulch does a garden good!

 Loading of Mulch

-Qualified trucks (no pickup trucks or trailers due to their danger of being overloaded with mulch) can be loaded with mulch in the South Coast and Santa Ynez Valley for a fee of $15 per load (up to 6,000 pounds) or $5.00 per ton.
+Qualified trucks (no pick-ups or trailers due to their danger of being overloaded) can be loaded with mulch in the South Coast and Santa Ynez Valley for a fee of $15 per load (up to 6,000 pounds) or $5.00 per ton.
 Screened mulch can be loaded for a fee of $30 per load or $15 per ton.
-For more information, please call the South Coast Recycling and Transfer Station at (805) 681-4345 or the Santa Ynez Valley Recycling and Transfer Station at (805) 688-3555.
+Please call ahead to confirm availability.
+For more information, please call the South Coast Recycling and Transfer Station at (805) 681-4345 or the Santa Ynez Valley Recycling and Transfer Station at (805) 686-5080.Mulch Delivery

 - Figure out how much mulch you need.